 The angled extension invites the garden to become the focus of the house: it is conceived as a garden pavilion that has merged with the

 existing house.
 Thus the simple structure of the space is exposed with painted dark green steels and exposed ceiling joists, weaving the pavilion into the landscape.

-Internally, materials celebrate the context of the house with pale-grey cement tiles that respond to the colliding geometry of the spaces.
-The soft green kitchen cabinets are complemented by the kitchen worktop in dark grey terrazzo with spectacular large marble aggregates of contrasting colours.
-Externally, the exposed stained timber doors are framed by natural cement board cladding.
+Internally, materials celebrate the context of the house with pale-grey cement tiles that express the different geometries and use these angles to softly demarcate the spaces.
+The green kitchen cabinets are complemented by the kitchen worktop in dark grey terrazzo and a spectacular bespoke terrazzo island with large marble aggregates of contrasting colours - placed personally by the family in the factory.
+Externally, the exposed stained Accoya timber doors are framed by natural cement board cladding.

 The innovative use of angles is used to connect inside and out making both the garden become part of the house and the new extension part of the garden.